Indian retail's real problem isn't the last mile. See where the cost hides

 • Automated technical SEO basics: XML sitemaps, canonical tags, and clean site structure.

-• WooCommerce and Shopify-focused modules that expose key features for product pages, reviews, and schema.
+• WooCommerce and Shopify-focused modules that expose key features for product pages, reviews, and schema — which pairs well with the best Shopify apps for clothing stores looking to maximize organic visibility.

 Yoast offers a solid free plan for smaller ecommerce stores.
 At the same time, Premium and dedicated eCommerce SEO tools (like WooCommerce SEO) are paid plans starting around $19 per month or roughly $118–$178 per year.